-This year’s SFHA Development Conference will see the launch of three projects that received funding from the Social Housing and Green Infrastructure Fund - a partnership between SFHA, Scottish Natural Heritage, Architecture + Design Scotland and the Scottish Government.
-Today, Ivan Clark, Placemaking Team Manager, Scottish Natural Heritage discusses Southside Housing Association’s Queensland Court and Gardens project.
+SFHA's virtual Development Conference, taking place on 16 and 17 September, over two half-day sessions, will discuss three projects that received funding from last year’s Social Housing and Green Infrastructure Fund - a partnership between SFHA, NatureScot, Architecture + Design Scotland and the Scottish Government.
+The fund was created to support place-design that maximises the benefits of green infrastructure in social housing across Scotland.
+Ivan Clark, Placemaking Team Manager, NatureScot, discusses the Southside Housing Association project.

-Southside Housing Association, in partnership with Scottish Natural Heritage the local community and Glasgow City Council, is transforming a currently underused open space in Glasgow to help manage surface water and create new opportunities for people and wildlife.
+Southside Housing Association, in partnership with NatureScot, the local community and Glasgow City Council, is transforming a currently underused open space in Glasgow to help manage surface water and create new opportunities for people and wildlife.

 The space around the two high-rise blocks at Queensland Court and Gardens, Cardonald, suffers from excess surface water making the outdoor space limited and often unusable.
 In addition, the area has poor parking facilities and limited play opportunities for young families.
 This is set to change, with an investment award of £537,215 from the ERDF Green Infrastructure Fund.
 This will transform the green space, improve play facilities and parking as well as help to manage extreme rainfall events that are likely to become more common as a consequence of climate change.
 Queensland Court and Gardens is also benefitting from being a pilot site for the 10,000 Raingardens for Scotland’ project.